oracle-livelabs/oci/cd3-automation-toolkit/deploy-compute/deploy-compute.md

 2. Add DHCP details for cd3_vcn

-    - Navigate to **"DHCP"** sheet and create DHCP Options with the following details:
+    - Navigate to *DHCP* sheet and create DHCP Options with the following details:

     - VCN: cd3_vcn